Zieten, Hans Joachim von

 In January 1736, Friedrich Wilhelm I of Prussia promoted the now experimented Zieten as major of the "Leibkorps Husaren".

 In 1741, at the start of the First Silesian War, Zieten was promoted lieutenant-colonel.
 On May 17, he met his old teacher Baronay in an engagement near the Castle of Roth, not far from Mollwitz.
 Zieten charged 1,400 Austrian cavalrymen at the head of 600 hussars.
 He broke and routed the Austrians.
 A few days later, Baronay sent him a complimentary letter.
 Furthermore, Winterfeldt who was in command at Roth reported favorably upon Zieten's conduct.
 Frederick II was informed of Zieten's feat of arms and gave him the "Pour le Mérite" medal.
 He also made sure that he got promoted.
-Indeed, Zieten became colonel of a new hussar regiment (Zieten Hussars) within the same year.
+Indeed, on July 24 of the same year, Zieten became colonel of a new hussar regiment (Zieten Hussars).

 In February 1742, Zieten led a reconnaissance into Moravia where his hussars advanced up to 4 km of Vienna and brought back a considerable booty.
 During the retreat to Silesia, Zieten and his regiment were part of the rearguard.
 During the following years, Zieten and his hussars became famous for their surprise attacks.